UKCloud/documentation/articles/openshift/oshift-how-publish-routes-on-multiple-networks.md

     "Host": "application-1-routersharding.demo-env.region1.cna.ukcloud.com",
 ```

-Similarly we can see that no routes are currently published on the router-secondary pods
+Similarly, we can see that no routes are currently published on the `router-secondary` pods:

 ```
 $ oc get pods